ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 SQL Pub/Sub executes queries on any SQL database, using it like a messaging system.
 At the moment, **MySQL** and **PostgreSQL** are supported.
 It be useful for projects that are not using any specialized message queue at the moment, but have access to a SQL database.

+If you are looking for SQLite Pub/Sub, check out the [SQLite Pub/Sub](/pubsubs/sqlite/) documentation.

 The SQL subscriber runs a `SELECT` query within short periods, remembering the position of the last record.
 If it finds any new records, they are returned.
 One handy use case is consuming events from a database table, that can be later published on some kind of message queue.